Procedures & Execution

 The Royal Decree on Execution provides for the possibility of direct payment by the authority to the subcontractor, when the main contractor fails to meet its payment obligations.
 This mechanism protects subcontractors against non-payment by the main contractor.

-The Act of 22 December 2023 has further strengthened the position of subcontractors (especially SMEs) with mandatory advance payments and transparency measures.
+The Act of 22 December 2023 (in force from 1 September 2024) has further strengthened the position of subcontractors (especially SMEs):

 Changing subcontractors during execution